Tissaphernes: Legacy

 Tissaphernes has been described, on the one hand, as impetuous and forthright, on the other, as a liar and treacherous deceiver (to Xenophon, he seemed "the supreme example of faithlessness and oath-breaking in the Anabasis").
 Nevertheless, as one scholar has noted, "it is only fair to him to say ... that in an epoch when disloyalty was becoming the normal he remained the most loyal subject of the two Kings whom he served".
 That Tissaphernes appeared to the Greeks as one of their most dangerous enemies and no doubt the model of an unscrupulous diplomat is not surprising; this bias has so deeply marked Greek traditions that it now seems nearly impossible to form a balanced judgment about him, especially as no Persian sources are available and the pertinent sections of the Lycian Xanthos stele are not yet understood.

 Following the death of Tissaphernes, Caria re-established a line of semi-independent local dynasts, still under the umbrella of the Achaemenid Empire, the dynasty of the Hecatomnids.

+Tissaphernes plays a significant role in the biographical novel Alkibiades by Dutch author Ilja Leonard Pfeijffer.
+Because the novel is narrated by Alcibiades himself, the character of Tissaphernes is depicted along the lines of many Greek/Athenian perceptions of the Persians at that time.